Code-Institute-Submissions/Helpdesk-Micro/README.md

 ![](documentation/images/primary-color.png)

         - ##### Call priority status
             Each call can be created or edited to have one of four levels of importance - High(#), Medium(#), Low(#) and Information(#).
-This status is reflected on the right side of each call's information bar to allow users to determine the ticket's importance at a glance.
+This status is reflected in each ticket's collapsible header to allow users to determine the ticket's importance at a glance.
 ![](documentation/images/##.png)
         - ##### Background
             Random backgrounds are applied on each page refresh.
 A selection of images taken from nature are used.
 As the site is relatively text based this adds visual interest to the site without detracting from it's primary purpose.
     -   #### Typography
         -   There is one primary font for the website - Kumbh Sans.
 Sans Serif is used as the fallback font, in case for any reason, the fonts aren't being imported into the site correctly.
 Kumbh Sans is a Geometric Sans Serif multi-purpose font which remains legible for large amounts of text and renders well on smaller screens.

    ### Wireframes